fract4d/gnofract4d/README.md

     ./gnofract4d

-You can also install it:
+Alternatively to build and install Gnofract 4D (version 4.2 as an example) type:

-    sudo ./setup.py install
+    pip3 install gnofract4d-4.2.tar.gz

-You can then run it as:
+You can then run it by clicking on the desktop icon or typing:

     gnofract4d